DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **Animated Shouts** - Press your right *Alt* key.
 * **Look What You See** - Press your *V* key.

+If you don't care about points below, feel free to skip.
+So about these things for you to know about:

+* **About the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
+To get the tail, open your inventory and in misc item section find an item called _AddItemMenu_ and click on it.
+Another menu with 4 items will pop up.
+Grab an item with a search option.
+Then open your inventory and use the item with the search option.
+Type `tail` in AddItemMenu's searcher.
+Choose the mod's plugin and grab your tail.
+Then equip it like gear and your tail will be gone.
+* **About hair with physics for men** - You will need to use AddItemMenu again, but this time type the word `hair`.
+* **About fast travelling (if you are using the *Interface* section)** - By default fast travel is disabled.
+Feel free to reenable it by disabling _Disable Fast Travel SKSE - No Janky Map UI_ mod under the _Interface_ separator.
+* **TK Dodge RE** - _Mouse 3_ button is chosen by default for dodging.
+Feel free to change that by using instructions [here](#tk-dodge-re).

 After running the game at least once I recommend you to do this:

 * **Simple Activate (if you are using the mod from the *Interface* section)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
 Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
 Don't forget to save.